hack-rabbit/dotfiles/README.md

     - Python ([coc-pyright](https://github.com/fannheyward/coc-pyright))
     - Javascript ([coc-tsserver](https://github.com/neoclide/coc-tsserver))

-### `.tmux.conf`
+### tmux

-Configuration file for [tmux](https://github.com/tmux/tmux/wiki) (terminal multiplexer.)
+`.tmux.conf` is a configuration file for [tmux](https://github.com/tmux/tmux/wiki) (terminal multiplexer.)
 This file should be placed in home directory.

 The major changes are
 - Prefix key changed to `Ctrl+B`
 - Pane number now starts from 1
 - Mouse scroll integrations

-### `.zshrc`
+### zsh

-Configuration file for zsh.
+`.zshrc` is a configuration file for zsh.
 This file should be placed in home directory.
 Note that this is [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh) affected file.

 The major changes are
 - Many aliases I prefer (e.g. `v` for `nvim`)
 - [fzf](https://github.com/junegunn/fzf) (fuzzy finder) commands (e.g. `cdf`)
 - Added highlights to manpages with [bat](https://github.com/sharkdp/bat)

-### `profile.ps1`
+### Windows Powershell

-Configuration file for Windows Powershell.
+`profile.ps1` is a configuration file for Windows Powershell.
 To customize Powershell configuration, first run the following command in administrator mode.

 ```ps1
 Set-ExecutionPolicy RemoteSigned